jwetapatel/DataAnalytic-Kickstart/README.md

 - Place the appropriate pivot table fields in the columns, rows, and values.
 - Filter the column labels to show only "successful," "failed," and "canceled."

-One of the challenge I faced during this exercise is to covert the Unix timestamps in to the date standard format.

 ### Outcome based on goals